 Another use for cheap plastic pots?
 From ‘Vegetable Gardener‘, sink plastic pots to make summer squash grow like mad.
 The open bottom pots force water to go deep into the soil, making watering easier and more efficient, and creating healthier plants that produce more fruit.

-‘Popsugar‘ has a great tip for you from the kitchen… Place a coffee filter in the bottom of a pot before you plant to keep soil from washing out through the drainage holes.
+‘Popsugar‘ has a great DIY garden hack for you from the kitchen… Place a coffee filter in the bottom of a pot before you plant to keep soil from washing out through the drainage holes.
 Great for indoor and outdoor potted plants.

 From Missy at ‘Graceful Little Honey Bee’, improve your soil with eggshells and a blender.
 The blender helps speed up the breakdown of the eggshells adding valuable nutrients and organic matter to the soil.

-Same idea from ‘Family Handyman‘… except they use those styrofoam packing peanuts so you don’t have to just throw them away!
+Same idea from ‘Family Handyman‘… except they use those styrofoam packing peanuts so you don’t have to just throw them away.
+Great DIY garden hacks to make life easier!

 Help those window sill seedlings thrive by creating a mini greenhouse from a pop bottle with the top cut off, from ‘Disney Family‘.
 Be sure to take the cover off the seedlings for an hour or so a day, and don’t leave it on in direct sun.
 Poke a hole or two in the top if it is consistently steamy.
 You want it warm, but not a tropical jungle!

 Simple tutorial from ‘A Journey to Dream‘ on how to create a simple watering can from plastic juice or milk bottles.
 They also show you how to create a fine spray, or a faster spray depending on your needs.
-Smart!
+Smart garden hack!

 From ‘One Good Thing with Jillee‘, make a self cleaning and sharpening garden tool holder.
 This is easy, just sand and mineral oil, plus some pretty touches only Jillee can add!
 The sand and oil act like sandpaper on the tools’ metal edges.